lisp-docs/cl-language-reference/docs/chap-3/d-i-dictionary/_type_declaration.md

-A <ClLinks  term={"type"}><b>type</b></ClLinks> declaration for the arguments to a function does not necessarily imply anything about the type of the result.
+A <DictionaryLink  term={"type"}><b>type</b></DictionaryLink> declaration for the arguments to a function does not necessarily imply anything about the type of the result.
 The following function is not permitted to be compiled using *implementation-dependent fixnum*-only arithmetic: